 Parachute lets you delete your account and erase all your data by yourself, at any time, with no questions asked and without having to email customer support, simply by opening this link on your phone: Delete My Account

 Parachute does not contain any trackers.
 Parachute does not send any of your information to data collection companies or other shadowy data dealers.
 Parachute does not use any data collection tools, tracking tools, marketing tools, advertising tools or analytics tools.
 Parachute does not upload your information to Google, Facebook or other advertisers.
 The Parachute app only communicates with the Parachute servers over a secure connection and at no point does it communicate with any other servers.
 Forensic investigation reveals that Parachute is the only one of 20 popular safety apps that does not send customer information to data collection companies.
-Read the full report
+Read the shocking report

 Parachute does not use any cookies.
 On the web, a short-lived session cookie is essential for keeping you logged in to the Parachute platform and preventing Cross-Site Request Forgery attacks.
 This cookie cannot be used for tracking and is typically wiped by your browser after 24 hours or when you exit your browser.

 Parachute’s privacy practices exceed the level set by GDPR and similar legislation.
 Because Parachute does not install any cookies and does not use any tracking, analytics, marketing or advertising services, it is does not need to display any annoying privacy-related forced consent popup notices.

 Essential Third Party Services